lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     respectively the system at :math:`t=0` (left panel), :math:`t=75` (middle panel), and :math:`t=1500` (right panel).

-..  container:: justify

 After running *input.md.lammps* using LAMMPS, you can observe the number of atoms in each region from the generated data files, as well as the evolution of the coordination number due to mixing:

 .. figure:: ../figures/level1/lennard-jones-fluid/mixing.png
     :alt: Result tutorial molecular dynamics simulation: Energy plot over time